Snap election: Greece

 In 2012, Greece held snap elections in two consecutive months.
 The government of George Papandreou, elected in the 2009 legislative election, had resigned in November 2011.
 Instead of triggering an immediate snap election, the government was replaced by a national unity government which had a remit to ratify and implement decisions taken with other Eurozone countries and the International Monetary Fund (IMF) a month earlier.
 This government served for six months.

 The May 2012 legislative election produced a deadlocked parliament and attempts to form a government were unsuccessful.
 The constitution directs the president to dissolve a newly elected parliament that is unable to form a government.
 Ten days after the election, the president announced that a second election would be held.
 The June 2012 legislative election resulted in the formation of a coalition government.

+In 2015, after the bailout referendum, in which the proposed bailout program was rejected with a 61.31% majority, the Syriza government accepted the program, relying on votes from the opposition parties New Democracy, PASOK and The River.
+Since many Syriza MPs refused to support the government, new elections were called for 20 September of the same year, 8 months after the previous ones.